johnwr-response/aks-kafka-beginners-course/LOCAL_NOTES.md

       - Replacing a broker
       - Removing a broker
       - Upgrading a Kafka cluster with zero downtime
+- Kafka Security
+  - Any client can access your Kafka cluster (authentication)
+  - Any client can publish/consume any data (authorisation)
+  - All data is fully visible on the network (encryption)

 # Github setup
 ```